 In Core, taxes can be charged on the service and expense items, and then passed on to the invoices, bills and other transactions.
 Core handles taxes on time and expense line items, taxes on invoiced services and expenses, and taxes on top of taxes.
 You can specify three different tax rates–Tax 1, Tax 2 and Tax 3—per item, which Core then sums up and applies the total percentage to the pre-tax bill amount.
 Additionally, you can apply a fourth main tax (Main Service Tax or Main Expense Tax) to the total service and expense amounts when invoicing.
 You might know them as Value Added Tax (VAT) in some countries like U.K. and as Goods and Services Tax (GST) in others like Canada.
-Sometimes, you have the combined Harmonized Sales Tax (HST) that replaces the provincial sales tax (say QST) and GST.
+Sometimes, you have the combined Harmonized Sales Tax (HST) that replaces the provincial sales tax (PST) and GST.
 You can customize the tax labels for your jurisdictions using Custom Labels.
+GST can be applied pre-tax (A/P tax) or post-tax (A/R tax).

 You can set your own tax rates at different levels according to your requirements and location.
 If the tax authority in your area imposes taxes only on invoiced labor or expenses, then set up the main taxes (MST and MET).
 If the tax authority charges one tax on top of another, use both the main and item taxes.